 100 Questions and Answers about Hispanics and Latinos was created by 14 students in the spring “Bias Busters” journalism class.
 About the time the guides went to press, the U.S. Census Bureau estimated that Latinos became the largest group in California, our most populous state.
 Other nuggets in the guide:

 - WHAT’S IN A NAME?
 Hispanics and Latinos go by a wide variety of names and, except for in Texas, do not show much preference for either of those labels.
 Many prefer names like “Mexican American” or Puerto Rican.”
 The guide uses Hispanic and Latino interchangeably.
-Other names described in the guide are Tejano, Boricuano, Chicano and even [email protected] and [email protected] Some academic departments have begun using those terms to reflect the fact that Spanish refers to males as Latinos and Chicanos and women as Latinas and Chicanas.
+Other names described in the guide are Tejano, Boricuano, Chicano and even Chican@ and Latin@.
+Some academic departments have begun using those terms to reflect the fact that Spanish refers to males as Latinos and Chicanos and women as Latinas and Chicanas.

 - DID YOU KNOW?
 We were surprised to learn that the quinceañera, a celebration that signifies a 15-year-old girl’s transition to adulthood, is now being used in some families for boys who turn 15.
 Then, it is called a quinceañero.